Trump touches down in Tokyo, speaks to US troops

 Ahead of the trip, the president said it was possible he could see Russian President Vladmir Putin while in Asia.

-The president is slated to first meet with Japanese Prime Minister Shinzo Abe.
-As they did at Mar-A-Lago, Trump and Abe will play a round of golf at a country club in Japan—this time, joined by the world’s No. 4 golfer, Hideki Matsuyama.
+Trump is slated to first meet with Japanese Prime Minister Shinzo Abe.
+As they did at Mar-A-Lago, Fla., back in April, Trump and Abe will play a round of golf — this time, joined by the world’s No. 4 golfer, Hideki Matsuyama.

-Trump’s visit in Japan, according to the White House, will include meetings with service members and bilateral meetings.
+Trump’s visit in Japan, according to the White House, will also include meetings with service members and bilateral meetings.

-The president is also expected to meet with families of Japanese citizens abducted by Kim Jong Un’s rogue regime.
+The president is also expected to meet with families of Japanese citizens abducted by North Korean leader Kim Jong Un’s rogue regime.

 Trump and Abe spoke earlier this week, and the president said they “affirmed the important of promoting a free and open Indo-Pacific region,” and “maintaining close coordination” between the United States and Japan, and with the international community “to maximize pressure on North Korea.”

-The president’s next stop will be South Korea, where he will have a bilateral meeting with South Korean President Moon Jae-in.
+After Japan, the president’s next stop will be South Korea, where he will have a bilateral meeting with South Korean President Moon Jae-in.
 Trump will meet with service members, and also is slated for a speech at the National Assembly in Seoul.

 A senior administration official told reporters during a White House background briefing this week that there was not enough time in the president’s schedule to accommodate a trip to the Demilitarized Zone, which has separated North Korea and South Korea for 64 years.